Login using SSO - Knowledge base portal

 • Navigate to Settings () in the left navigation bar in the Knowledge base portal.

-• In the left navigation pane, navigate to Knowledge base portal > Custom domain.
+• In the left navigation pane, navigate to Knowledge base site > Custom domain.

 • In the Custom domain page, you can view your project link.
 If your project link is https://test1.document360.io, then your subdomain is "test1".